andracs/bridging-sustainability/manuscript/12-Bibliography.md

 Steffen, W., Broadgate, W., Deutsch, L. and others (2015).
 The trajectory of the Anthropocene: The Great Acceleration.
 The Anthropocene Review, 2(1), 81-98. https://doi.org/10.1177/2053019614564785

 Stern, B. (2013).
 The Ethics of Saving Lives With Autonomous Cars Are Far Murkier Than You Think.
-Wired.Com, 1-7.
+Wired.
+Com, 1-7.

  Stockholm Resilience Center (2012).
 Planetary boundaries.
 September 19, 2024. https://www.stockholmresilience.org/research/planetary-boundaries.html